shchauh/dapr-workshop/README.md

 * [HOL 2 - Implementing pub-sub with dapr](https://github.com/dapr/samples/tree/master/4.pub-sub)
 * [HOL 3 - Implementing a distributed calculator](https://github.com/dapr/samples/tree/master/3.distributed-calculator)

+## What you have learned ??
+- What is Dapr and how to use it

 ## Feedback

 Please let us know if you have any feedback about this workshop.
 We would love to hear back from you and improve this workshop